p-stojkovski/p-stojkovski/README.md

 - 💬 Ask me about: .NET, DDD, CQRS, RESTful APIs, SQL Databases, Software Architecture, Design Patterns, Testing

-- This is my repository mostly that I've stared using it recently for keeping track of my learnings, like a code shelf, explore and try some new approaches.
+- This is my repository that I've stared using it recently for keeping track of my learnings, like a code shelf, explore and try some new approaches.

 ### My skill set